AJVicens/command-line-for-reporters/README.md

 *There are some files known as "hidden files" -- files that typically start with a `.` that are [used](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) to store user preferences or perform other functions -- that won't show up with a basic `ls` command.
 To see those files, type `ls -a`.*

 `cp` `original_file` `new_file`: This command will copy a file.
-It's a good idea to use a distinct name for the file's copy, because if it a file already exists with that name, the file you're creating will overwite that file.
+It's a good idea to use a distinct name for the file's copy, because if it a file already exists with that name, the file you're creating will overwrite that file.

 `mv`: This command will move a file from one location to another.
 It is also used to rename a file within the same directory.
 Again, pick a distinct name for your new file so you don't inadvertently overwrite an existing file.
 You can also use `mv -i` to force your system to ask for permission before overwriting an existing file.